Quick Answer

 - A rollover recommendation triggers Form CRS on its own, even if no new account is opened.

-- The rules stack.
-A retail customer buying a 529 plan with a Monte Carlo tool activates Reg BI, Form CRS, the MSRB municipal-suitability rule, and the investment-analysis-tool rule at once.
+- The MSRB rule does not stack.
+A retail 529 sale with a Monte Carlo tool activates Reg BI, Form CRS, and the tool rule only.

 One-Breath Recap

 Ask two questions: was a recommendation made, and who is the customer.
-No recommendation means KYC only; a recommendation to a retail natural person means Reg BI (four obligations) plus Form CRS, while an institutional recommendation stays under the FINRA suitability rule with its three cumulative layers.
-Remember hold is a recommendation, sales contests get eliminated, and the muni and tool rules stack on top.
+No recommendation means Know Your Customer only; a recommendation to a retail natural person means Regulation Best Interest (four obligations) plus Form CRS, while an institutional recommendation stays under the FINRA suitability rule unless the exemption waives customer-specific.
+Remember hold is a recommendation, sales contests get eliminated, the tool rule stacks on top, and the municipal rule does not.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Customer Investment Profiles and Suitability unit for the complete lesson.
+Read the full Customer Investment Profiles and Suitability unit.